eudoxia0/eudoxia0.github.io/article/_posts/2024-11-30-failure-modes-spaced-repetition.md

 - Maybe the reason you can't make spaced repetition into a habit is the same reason you can't seem to form any good habits—namely, you have ADHD.
 - In this case, it's best to talk to a psychiatrist and get things addressed rather than keep beating your head against the wall.
+- Biological problems should be addressed at the level of biology.

 # Cards not atomic enough.